Learn more about Lenovo Data Center

 Lenovo asserts that liquid cooling isn’t as difficult to implement or as expensive as people think.
 They say that the idea that liquid cooling is more expensive is just a myth.
 Lenovo says that its system costs just two percent more than the typical air-cooled systems in most cases.

 In the past, liquid-cooling systems were more expensive.
-That was because they would direct hot water from the server to the chiller, which would cool the water temperature significantly.
+That was because they would direct hot water from the servers to the chiller, which would cool the water temperature significantly.
 The chiller was expensive and required considerably more power use.

 Lenovo has gotten around this problem by using warm water cooling.
 This approach, called Direct to Node cooling, lets physics help get rid of the thermal energy.
 This cuts out the need for a chiller.
 As water runs through the pipes, it is cooled naturally.
 Although this method does not cool the water down as much as a chiller can cool, it is still adequate enough for most uses.